 - Relevant work experience or other relevant activity

-The most important criteria are the motivation to the programme, content of the previous degree(s) and the previous academic performance.
+The most important criteria are the content of the previous degree(s), previous academic performance and the motivation to the programme.

 About the School

 At Aalto University, we believe in curiosity and we encourage our students to explore the unknown and do things in a totally new way.
 We offer the highest level of education in business, art and desig ...
 Read More